BenTaylorPublic/one-function/README.md

 # OneFunction
 OneFunction isn't just a program, it's a programming **philosophy**.
 Too long have we been plagued with the false promises of Object Orientated Programming.
 Functional Programming isn't much better either, it's spaghetti structure adds code smell and unprecedented complexity.

 **OneFunction** comes to save the day.
-Taking the core concepts of procuderal programming, and the vastly loved recursion practice.
+Taking the core concepts of procuderal programming, and the vastly loved **recursion** practice.

-As the name implies, all programs should be written with a single function, and recursion should be used to extend the programs functionality.
+As the name implies, all programs should be written with a **single function**, and **recursion** should be used to extend the programs functionality.

-TODO: Somehow incorporate block chain into the recursive function to speed up processing...
+TODO: Somehow incorporate **blockchain** into the recursive function to speed up processing...

 Go to https://bentaylorpublic.github.io/one-function/ for a demo